YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLFSYNCLSTCK
 --------------------

-JNLFSYNCLSTCK,
+JNLFSYNCLSTCK, Journaling fsync lock is stuck in journal file jjjj

-Run Time Error:
+Run Time Error: A resource controlling journal file actions has remained unavailable for a long period.

-Action: -
+Action: Check on the condition of the process identified in the associated messages.

 ---------------------
 JNLINVALID
 ---------------------

-JNLINVALID, xxxx is not a valid journal file Region: yyyy
+JNLINVALID, jjjj is not a valid journal file Region: rrrr

-Run Time Error: This indicates that YottaDB could not open journal file xxxx, due to an error that is detailed in the accompanying previous message(s).
-While trying to create a new journal file for the same region it encountered errors. yyyy is the region name associated with the journal.
+Run Time Error: This indicates that YottaDB could not open journal file jjjj, due to an error that is detailed in the accompanying previous message(s).
+While trying to create a new journal file for the same region it encountered errors. rrrr is the region name associated with the journal.

 Action: Review the accompanying error message(s) to determine the cause of the failure of the new journal file creation.
 After the cause is resolved, to reestablish durability perform a MUPIP BACKUP that turns journaling back on.